-Update to read: Levels of demand for primary school provision across the City have increased significantly in recent years, as illustrated in Figure 4.
-This upsurge has been primarily driven by an increase of 18% in the number of births to Wolverhampton residents between 2002 and 2018.8
+Levels of demand for primary school provision across the City have increased significantly in recent years, as illustrated in Figure 4.
+Levels of demand for primary school provision across the City were increasing until 2020/21 but with effect from 2021/22 there is a downturn in the number of projected places needed for Reception.

-To meet demand, the Council has recently invested heavily in the provision of additional primary school places in a number of areas of high demand across the City.
-Recent expansion schemes have been funded through a combination of both central capital funding and constrained Council resources.
-Since September 2012, Primary School Expansion Programmes have introduced an additional 2,745 additional primary school places across 21 existing primary schools.
+To meet previous demand, the Council invested heavily in the provision of additional primary school places in a number of areas of high demand across the City.
+Historically, expansion schemes have been funded through a combination of both central capital funding and constrained Council resources.
+Since September 2020, Primary School Expansion Programmes have introduced an additional 270 additional primary school places across 4 existing primary schools.
 In addition, two Free Schools have opened (Nishkam Primary School Wolverhampton in September 2013 and The Royal School Wolverhampton in September 2016).
 There remains uncertainty in respect of future central government capital funding allocations to meet basic need in the medium term.

-Figure 4: 2019 Projected Citywide Reception Cohorts
+Figure 4: 2023 Projected Citywide Reception Cohorts

-Source: City of Wolverhampton Council, School Organisation Forecasts 2019.
+Source: City of Wolverhampton Council, School Organisation Forecasts 2023.